microsoft/industry/fsi/solutions/bankingCustomerEngagement/readme.md

     * Omnichannel for Customer Service
     * Customer Insights (optional but required for full experience)

-> Note: The implementation of the Banking Customer Engagement solution can currently not be automated, and requires manual implementation and configuration across Solution Center, Power Platform Admin Center.
+> Note: The implementation of the Banking Customer Engagement solution can currently not be automated, and requires manual implementation and configuration across Solution Center and Power Platform Admin Center.

 ## Deployment of banking customer engagement solution

 To deploy the banking customer engagement solution you first need to create a Power Platform environment.
 Next, you need to follow a few steps to deploy the financial services specific solution.
-For the deployment, please [follow the steps described here (Step 1, Step 2, Step 3)](https://docs.microsoft.com/en-us/dynamics365/industry/financial-services/deploy#step-1-prepare-environment) and deploy the home banking customer engagement solution.
+For the deployment, please [follow the steps described here (Step 1, Step 2, Step 3)](https://docs.microsoft.com/en-us/dynamics365/industry/financial-services/deploy#step-1-prepare-environment) and deploy the banking customer engagement solution.

 The solution can be optionally deployed with sample data.
 The sample data can only be added when deplyoing the solution through the solution center.
 There is no capability to remove the sample data.
 This needs to be done in the application.